pandeyabhishek28/UrbanCarton.Webapi/README.md

 # Urban Carton (A Web Api build with GraphQL)

+This project is all about playing with GraphQl in which we can look for products, we can add reviews for a product and can do a lot more.
 I wanted to learn/use GraphQL so I have created a RESTFul WebApi with GraphQL.
 If you are a beginner and want to dirty your hands then this would be the best point where you can see GraphQl in action.